i5K-KINBRE-script-share/read-cleaning-format-conversion/KSU_bioinfo_lab/fasta-o-matic/README.md

 tail ~/read-cleaning-format-conversion/KSU_bioinfo_lab/sample_data/NC_010473_mock_scaffolds.fna
 ```

 This FASTA file is also missing the last newline.
 When a FASTA file is missing the last new line often it means that the file content is correct but the researcher overlooked finishing the file with a newline (e.g. the adapter sequence FASTA files for Trimmomatic).
-It could also be a sign that the FASTA file has corrupted (e.g. a file transfer failed before completing the transfer).
+It could also be a sign that the FASTA file has been corrupted (e.g. a file transfer failed before completing the transfer).

 The lack of the final newline can cause serious problems in downstream analysis.
 For example FASTA files are commonly joined by concatenating one file to another.
 A missing final new line would cause the last sequence from one file to be merged with the first header from the next file.
 This new chimeric sequence and the now header-less sequence that would follow could not be properly loaded by downstream tools as all tools depend on headers to identify and separate sequences.